Feral Knitter

 Janine ❤️

-Not-Quite-News but perhaps of interest…..
+News and Not-Quite-News but perhaps of interest…..

 Are you new to Fair Isle knitting?
 Let me recommend my two patterns geared to beginners: Dryas Octopetala, a slouchy hat, and the Beginner’s Fair Isle Cap, a small, close-filling cap.
 Both these patterns include motifs that build in complexity, giving you a chance to build your confidence in carrying two colors at a time.